Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Operator Taxonomy

-\begin{definition}[\textsf{Summarize}] Let $E$ be a relational element, maybe a cell, row, column or a table and $\textnormal{\textsf{cond}}$ be a semantic condition.
-The \textnormal{\textsf{Summarize}} operator generates free texts $t$ based on $E$ and $\textnormal{\textsf{cond}}$, i.e., \end{definition} The row-wise \textsf{Summarize}, \eg, \texttt{sem\_extract} in LOTUS-TAG and \texttt{LLMQA} in BlendSQL (working on the record level), can generate descriptions for individual entities, such as generating Reckitt overviews in Table (b).
+The row-wise \textsf{Summarize}, \eg, \texttt{sem\_extract} in LOTUS-TAG and \texttt{LLMQA} in BlendSQL (working on the record level), can generate descriptions for individual entities, such as generating Reckitt overviews in Table (b).
 Instead, the table-wise \textsf{Summarize}, such as the $f_{val}$ in Binder~\cite{binder} and \texttt{Summary} operator in SUQL, could perform a holistic summarization by identifying shared characteristics among entities, \eg, generating a business report by comparing all enterprises listed in Table (b).

 \stitle{Remarks.} It is worth noting that though both \textsf{Impute} and \textsf{Summarize} can generate new information, they exhibit critical differences: (1) \textsf{Impute} often performs value-level imputation through one-to-one mappings, while \textsf{Summarize} conducts holistic summarization with a many-to-one relationship.
 (2) \textsf{Impute} produces structured relational data that preserves table schema integrity, while \textsf{Summarize} outputs unstructured free texts. }